ahorvath982/APPDEV-U107074/README.md

-# APPDEV-U107074
- Application Development Assignment A
+# Application Development Assignment A
+Assignment README changes: I want to break free.
+Submitted by u107074